 - Pain and suffering caused by the accident and your injuries

 If your family member died in a Monroe motorcycle accident, you may be able to file a wrongful death case on their behalf.
 Possible awards in a wrongful death case include:

 - Cost of medical treatment prior to your loved one’s death

 - Pain and suffering

 These are not the only damages for which you might be able to recover compensation.
-A legal team member from the Morris Bart law firm can review your case and give you insight into what damages may be available in your case when you call for a free consultation.
+A motorcycle accident attorney in Monroe can review your case and give you insight into what damages may be available in your case.

 You Have Limited Time to Act

 According to Louisiana’s liberative prescription, the statute of limitations for personal injury and wrongful death claims is generally one year from the date of your accident.
 If you do not act within this one-year time frame, you may lose your right to legal action.